xenopus-anatomy/xao/doc/index.md

 ###Editing tools

 The Xenopus Anatomy Ontology is provided in both Open Biomedical Ontologies (OBO) and Web Ontology Language (OWL) file formats and may be edited in either [OBO-Edit](http://oboedit.org/) or [Protégé](http://protege.stanford.edu/), respectively.
-Although it is acceptable to use either program exclusively, OBO-Edit is often the more convenient choice for adding new terms, definitions, and definition cross-references, while Protégé is more convenient when in comes to adding relationships (`SubClasses Of` in OWL).
+Although it is acceptable to use either program exclusively, OBO-Edit is often a convenient choice for adding new terms, definitions, and definition cross-references, while Protégé makes it easy to subsequently add relationships (`SubClasses Of` in OWL).

-If you use Protégé to create new terms (`Classes` in OWL) you must configure it to auto-generate proper URIs:

- - Open the raw [OBO file](https://raw.githubusercontent.com/xenopus-anatomy/xao/master/xenopus_anatomy.obo), scroll to the most recently added anatomical term, and note its XAO ID.
-This term appears immediately before the first developmental stage term having `id: XAO:1000000`.
+If you use Protégé to create new terms (`Classes` in OWL) you must configure it to generate proper URIs.
+First open the OBO file in plain text, scroll to the most recently added anatomical term, and note its `XAO` ID.
+This term appears immediately before the first developmental stage term, which has `id: XAO:1000000`.

+Then in Protégé do the following:

- - Open Protégé Preferences and select the New Entities tab.
+ - Open Preferences and select the New Entities tab.
- - Set the entity URI to end with *Auto-generated ID*.
+ - Set the Entity URI to end with *Auto-generated ID*.
+ - Set the Auto-generated ID to be *Numeric (iterative)*.
+	 - Prefix: *XAO_*
+	 - Suffix: *(leave blank)*
+	 - Digit count: *7*
- - Set the auto-generated ID to be *Numeric (iterative)* with the prefix *XAO_*, digit count *7*, and starting one number greater than the XAO ID you noted above.
-For example, if the most recent term has `id: XAO:0005083`, set the start value to *5084*.
+	 - Start: one number greater than the XAO ID you noted above.
+For example, if the most recent term has `id: XAO:0005083` then the value is *5084*.

 After creating each new class, add the following annotations:

- - has_obo_namespace *xenopus_anatomy*
+ - has_obo_namespace: *xenopus_anatomy*
- - id *XAO:nnnnnnn*
+ - id: *XAO:nnnnnnn*

-where the ID number is based on the newly generated URI.
+The ID number is based on the newly generated URI.
 Hover over the new class in the class hierarchy and look at the tooltip.
-If, for example, the URI ends with *XAO_0005084*, enter the annotation value *XAO:0005084*.
+If, for example, the URI ends with *XAO_0005084* then the annotation value is *XAO:0005084*.

 ###File conversion

-Whichever your editing tool preference, be sure the OBO and OWL files are in sync before committing a change to the repository.
-You can accomplish this with the [oboformat-tools](https://github.com/oboformat/oboformat-tools) converter.
+Whichever your editing tool preference, be sure the `xenopus_anatomy` OBO and OWL files are in sync before committing changes to the repository.
+You can accomplish this with the [oboformat-tools](https://github.com/oboformat/oboformat-tools) package.
+It is a good idea to back up your files before running the converter so you don't inadvertently overwrite your work.

 ###Workflow